 Genetics plays a big role, too.
 It’s estimated that 60% of the global population lacks the enzyme lactase, which is responsible for breaking down milk-sugars.
 Lactose intolerance, as it is known, is very region-specific; Nearly 90% of eastern Asian people will not produce enough lactase, where only 5% of northern European people won’t.

 For the rest of us, having discomfort after eating certain foods is enough justification to consider additional digestive enzymes.
 As undigested foods, sugars, in particular, move farther down the GI tract than they should be, the bacteria living in the gut will start to gobble them up.
 The fermentation process produces gas, resulting in bloating and pain.
 In 1990, a gent was upset with gas after eating legumes and invented Beano, which is alpha-galactosidase, a bean-based carb chomper.
 People with inflammatory bowel or other gastric disorders will be even more sensitive to the effects of malabsorption.

 Some foods have enzymes that aid in digestion.
 Here’s a snapshot:

 We should not rely on dietary sources of enzymes.
 Firstly, we don’t have to.
 In general, our body makes enough enzymes to facilitate digestion.
-Secondly, the amount of active enzymes will be low in any given food, plus that amount will vary crop to crop, so consistency will be a real problem.
+Secondly, the number of active enzymes will be low in any given food, plus that amount will vary from crop to crop, so consistency will be a real problem.
 Finally, most of our foods are processed in some way – normally cooking – which destroys the enzymes pretty efficiently.

 It’s great to eat healthy foods.
 If they contain digestive enzymes, too, then it’s an added bonus.
 But we should not rely on our food to be a source of digestive enzymes for us, as enzymes found in foods aren’t a part of the digestive process.